Russia hosts Taliban for international talks in Moscow | DW | 20.10.2021

 Despite the international talks, Russia said it will not officially recognize the Taliban's leadership of Afghanistan

 Russia is hosting the Taliban for talks in Moscow on Wednesday in an effort to boost its influence across Central Asia.
-Moscow officials also called for action against "Islamic State" fighters, who Russia says have started to increase their presence in Afghanistan since the takeover of the Taliban.
+Moscow officials also called for action against "Islamic State" (IS) fighters, who Russia says have started to increase their presence in Afghanistan since the Taliban's takeover.

 Officials from 10 different countries, including China and Pakistan, are attending the talks.
 They are the Taliban's most significant international meetings since seizing power over Afghanistan in mid-August.